-- (a) When a decision is made by a Policy Committee or under joint arrangements, the decision shall be published, including where possible by electronic means, and shall be available to all Chairmen of Committees within two days of being made. - (b) The decision notice will bear the date on which it is published and will specify that the decision will come into force, and may then be implemented, on the expiry of 5 working days after the publication of the decision, unless referred to Full Council by a minimum of 3 Members or called in by the Review Committee. - (c) During that period, the Proper Officer shall:- - (1) refer a decision to be taken at the Full Council if a Member(s) provides him/her with the names of 3 Members who require the relevant decision to be referred or - (2) call in a decision for scrutiny by the Review Committee if so requested by the Chairman or any 3 Members of that Committee, and in either case shall then notify the Chairman of the Policy Committee of the referral or call-in.
+- (a) When a decision is made by the Executive Board or an Area Committee or under joint arrangements, the decision shall be published, including where possible by electronic means, and shall be available to all Chairmen of Committees within two days of being made. - (b) The decision notice will bear the date on which it is published and will specify that the decision will come into force, and may then be implemented, on the expiry of 5 working days after the publication of the decision, unless referred to Full Council by a minimum of 3 Members or called in by the Review Committee. - (c) During that period, the Proper Officer shall:- - (1) refer a decision to be taken at the Full Council if a Member(s) provides him/her with the names of 3 Members who require the relevant decision to be referred or - (2) call in a decision for scrutiny by the Review Committee if so requested by the Chairman or any 3 Members of that Committee, and in either case shall then notify the Chairman of the Executive Board or relevant Area Committee of the referral or call-in.

-Having considered the decision, if the Review Committee still has concerns, then the Committee may refer the matter back to be reconsidered by the Policy Committee, setting out the nature of its concerns in writing or refer the matter direct to the next Full Council also setting out the nature of its concerns.
+Having considered the decision, if the Review Committee still has concerns, then the Committee may refer the matter back to be reconsidered by the Executive Board or the relevant Area Committee, setting out the nature of its concerns in writing or refer the matter

-(d) Any matter referred to Full Council shall be included for debate on the agenda of the next ordinary Full Council meeting.
+- direct to the next Full Council also setting out the nature of its concerns. - (d) Any matter referred to Full Council shall be included for debate on the agenda of the next ordinary Full Council meeting.